Hungary's leader Orbán predicts Trump will end support for Ukraine in comments before EU summit

-BUDAPEST, Hungary (AP) — Donald Trump's biggest European fan, Hungarian Prime Minister Viktor Orbán, is predicting that a new U.S. administration under Trump will cease providing support to Ukraine in its fight against Russia's full-scale invasion.
+BUDAPEST, Hungary (AP) — Donald Trump's biggest European fan, Hungarian Prime Minister Viktor Orbán, predicted on Friday that a new U.S. administration under Trump will cease providing support to Ukraine in its fight against Russia's full-scale invasion.

-Orbán's comments were a signal that Trump's recent election could drive a wedge among EU leaders on the question of the war.
+Orbán's comments were a signal that Trump's recent election could drive a wedge among European Union leaders on the question of the war.

-Hungary's leader is hosting the second of two days of summits Friday in the capital, Budapest, just days after Trump's election victory.
-The war in Ukraine will be high on the agenda for a gathering of the EU's 27 leaders, most of whom believe continuing to supply Ukraine with weapons and financial assistance are key elements for the continent's security.
+Hungary's leader hosted the second of two days of summits on Friday in the capital, Budapest, just days after Trump's election victory.
+The war in Ukraine was high on the agenda for the gathering of the EU's 27 leaders, most of whom believe continuing to supply Kyiv with weapons and financial assistance are key elements for the continent's security.

-The nationalist Hungarian leader has long sought to undermine EU support for Kyiv, and routinely blocked, delayed or watered down the bloc's efforts to provide weapons and funding and to sanction Moscow for its invasion.
-He has sought to use the summits to make his case to other leaders that they should rethink their commitments to Ukraine.
+The nationalist Hungarian leader has long sought to undermine EU support for Ukraine, and routinely blocked, delayed or watered down the bloc's efforts to provide weapons and funding and to sanction Moscow for its invasion.
+He has sought to use the summits to make his case to other leaders that they should rethink their commitments to the war-ravaged country.

-“If Donald Trump had won in 2020 in the United States, these two nightmarish years wouldn’t have happened.
-There wouldn’t have been a war,” Orbán said.
 “The situation on the front is obvious, there’s been a military defeat.
-The Americans are going to pull out of this war.”
+The Americans are going to pull out of this war,” Orbán said.

-Armed conflict in Ukraine began in 2014, the same year Moscow illegally annexed the Crimean Peninsula, when pro-Russia separatist forces declared part of the country’s east to be independent, resulting in clashes with Ukrainian troops.
-Thousands of people were killed in the fighting that continued in the east, including during Trump’s first term, before Russia’s full-scale invasion in 2022.
+The Hungarian leader has cast himself as the exemplar of some in the EU who are skeptical of providing indefinite support to Ukraine, especially in light of uncertainty over whether U.S. assistance could evaporate under Trump.

-More recently, Russian forces have made modest gains in the east of Ukraine, although positions on the front lines have remained relatively stable for months.
-Still, as the duration of the war approaches 1,000 days, Ukraine's forces are struggling to match Russia's military, which is much bigger and better equipped.
+He said Friday that Trump's reelection had created a “new situation” for Europe, and that the continent "cannot finance this war alone.”

 At a gathering on Thursday of European leaders in Budapest, Ukrainian President Volodymyr Zelenskyy objected to Trump’s claim that Russia’s war with Ukraine could be ended in a day, something he and his European backers fear would mean peace on terms favorable to Putin and involving the surrender of territory.